dleeftink/QuickSet/readme.md

 // allow 1 to be picked up by .sum() again
 // by setting its value below the 'high' frequency mark
+// note: the first .put() does not update the top-k window, but .sum() does

    set.put(1,2);
    set.sum(1,3);